siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/bluemix-autoscale/overview.md

 ### Compatibility

-This plug-in requires version 6.0.1 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.0.1 or later of IBM DevOps Deploy.

-This plug-in is compatible with agents running on operating systems that are supported by both IBM UrbanCode Deploy and the IBM Containers command-line interface.
+This plug-in is compatible with agents running on operating systems that are supported by both IBM DevOps Deploy and the IBM Containers command-line interface.
 This plug-in does not support agents running on z/OS.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in IBM UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in IBM UrbanCode Deploy").
+See [Installing plug-ins in IBM DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in IBM DevOps Deploy").

 ### History